Hi, I’m Alex and I am a writer.

 Let’s make something together.

 Now that you know a little more about me, feel free to tell me a little bit about yourself!
-My email and direct messages are always open.
+My email and DMs are always open.